 11. Hostess Big Wheels

 Big Wheels were essentially the predecessor to Ding Dongs.
 They replaced the classic Ding Dongs by wrapping them in foil and using a different recipe.
-However, fans of the original still remember their unique flavor.
+However, fans of the original still remember its unique flavor.

 12. Peanut Butter Totally Nutty!